lukasito/actor-model-ddd/README.md

 Akka **BUT** Ask pattern violates principle of _"Tell, Don't Ask"_ that fits actor model best.
 In Akka repositories might have different appearance.
 Instead of asking the repository for aggregate, you instruct repository to send a message to that aggregate, so now repository will act a "manager".
 You inform repository, that you want specific actor to process your message.
-The responsibility of repository is to locate that actor and pass the message on.
+The responsibility of repository is to locate that actor (or create it) and pass the message on.
 Since you want your implementation be part of infrastructure instead of domain, repositories in domain define only message protocol like so: